pvarvia/mgpr/README.md

 ### Demo data

 The *mgprdata* is used for the demonstration of area-based forest inventory with the mgpr library.
-The mgprdata comprises 825 circular field plots (r = 9 m) located in the Finnish boreal forests.
+The *mgprdata* comprises 825 circular field plots located in the Finnish boreal forests.
 For each field plot, there are ? plot-level features calculated from the airborne laser scanning (ALS) data.

-The mgprdata is a part of the forest inventory data used for remote sensing-based forest management inventories in Finland.
+The *mgprdata* is a part of the forest inventory data used for remote sensing-based forest management inventories in Finland.
 The acquisition of the field data (kaukokartoituskoealat) is operated by Finnish forest centre.

 The field data are openly available at: https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot